LiScI-Lab/SOM.jl/docs/src/index.md

 export LD_LIBRARY_PATH=$HOME/.julia/v0.6/Conda/deps/usr/lib; julia
 ````

+with the path replaced by the location of the missing library file.
 To specify the path permanently, the following line can be added to the file
 ```.bashrc``` in the home directory: